 The Schuylkill River Heritage Area (SRHA) leads programs that promote recreation in the Schuylkill River watershed.
 The Schuylkill River received National Heritage Area designation from the U.S. congress in 2000 and Pennsylvania Heritage Area designation by the Department of Conservation and Natural Resources in 1995.
 National Heritage Areas, including the Schuylkill River Heritage Area, work to revitalize and restore the region through natural and cultural resource preservation, education, recreation, community revelation and heritage tourism.
 More information is available at schylkillriver.org.
 The SRHA is managed a by the nonprofit Schuylkill River Greenways National Heritage Area.
 Recreation is also permitted in the Blue Marsh Reservoir.
 The Army corps of Engineers (ACE) manages the Blue Marsh Recreation Area.
-Although recreation is not a current SAN priority, both the SRHA and the ACE are represented in the network.
-The SRHA is an active leader in the SAN, and plays a critical role in administering the Schuylkill River Restoration Fund, detailed in Section 4.3.2.
-The SAN is in the process of completing a new five-year strategic plan for 2016-2020, and is exploring ways to formally incorporate recreational priorities and groups.
+Recreation efforts and initiatives are discussed through the SAN's Engagement and Stewardship workgroup, and both the SRHA and the ACE are represented in the network.
+The SRHA is an active leader in the SAN and plays a critical role in administering the Schuylkill River Restoration Fund, detailed in Section 4.3.2.
+The SAN recently completed a new five-year strategic plan for 2021-2025 which formally incorporates the new Engagement and Stewardship workgroup.